rolandyuwy/tp/docs/UserGuide.md

 * `find d/biscuits p/medium e/30-12-2020 t/cat t/dog` returns food items with `biscuits` in their descriptions, `MEDIUM` priorities, expiry dates of `30-12-2020` and have either `cat` or `dog` as tags.

 Steps:
-1. Type `find d/biscuits p/medium e/30-12-2020 t/cat t/dog` in the _Command Box_.
+1. Type `find e/1-11-2021` in the _Command Box_.
 2. Press `Enter` to execute.

 Before the `find` command is executed:

 ![Before executing the find command](images/FindCommandBefore.png)

-<p style="text-align: center; text-decoration: underline">Figure 21: The red box shows the add command being typed into the command box.</p>
+<p style="text-align: center; text-decoration: underline">Figure 21: The red box shows the find command being typed into the command box.</p>

 <br><br>
 Outcome: